gllsrssx/curriculum_vitae/README.md

 ## About Me

 Hello!
 I am Gilles, a passionate Full Stack Developer with a strong foundation in programming concepts and hands-on experience in developing software applications.
-I am always enthusiastic about new technologies and love to take programming projects to the next level.
+I am always enthusiastic about new technologies and love to take projects a higher level.

 ## Personal Information